Sam Black (public relations): Professor of public relations

-In the US public relations courses had been available to study since 1923, hundreds of universities offered courses on the subject by 1948; however, Britain did not offer one.
-In 1970, the Communication, Advertising and Marketing Education Foundation was formed, they went around the UK trying to get Universities interested in having public relations as a course.
+In the US, public relations courses had been available to study since 1923, and hundreds of universities offered courses on the subject by 1948.
+However, Britain did not offer any.
+In 1970, the Communication, Advertising and Marketing Education Foundation was formed, and tried to get universities interested in hosting public relations courses.

-Black became the first professor of public relations in the United Kingdom in 1988 at the University of Stirling, this happened due to Professor John Horden noticing the success of an MPhil degree in publishing studies, and he believed that a public relations master's degree could have the same success.
-Sam sent a copy of the IPRA Gold Paper No. 4 and put forward a proposal for a course to the University.

-Black supported the decision on behalf of IPR and IPRA, and after negotiating for five years, the MSc in Public Relations was to commence in the fall of 1988.
-Across Britain, similar courses at undergraduate level were put together to commence in September 1989.
+Black became the first professor of public relations in the United Kingdom in 1988 at the University of Stirling.
+Professor John Horden had noticed the success of an MPhil degree in publishing studies, and believed that a public relations master's degree could have the same success.
+Black sent a copy of the IPRA Gold Paper No. 4 and proposed a course to the university.
+After negotiating for five years, the MSc in Public Relations began in autumn 1988.
+Across Britain, similar courses at undergraduate level commenced in September 1989.
 The University offered a distance learning version of the masters in January 1991.

-Black was appointed an Honorary Professor of Public Relations, at Stirling in honour of his role at drawing up the syllabus for the Master's course there.
+Black was appointed an Honorary Professor of Public Relations at Stirling in honour of his role at drawing up the syllabus for the Master's course there.